Skip to content

 Paying for backlinks

-It’s tempting to take a shortcut and simply pay for backlinks, hoping for a ranking boost.
+It’s tempting to take a shortcut and buy backlinks, hoping for a ranking boost.
 But if search engines catch on to spammy link-building tactics, your site’s rankings could take a hit.
 Or worse, it could disappear from search results entirely.

 Keyword stuffing